ailen-wrx/MyPL/README.md

-# Compiler Project
+# Compiler for Draft-Script (DS) Programming Language

-This is the project of ZJU "Compiler Principles" 2021.
+This is the repo of our course design for *Compiler Principles*, spring-summer semester 2021, ZJU.

 **Group members:**

-Wang Ruixin, Luo Ziyi, Pan Chengyuan
+Chengyuan Pan

+Ruixin Wang

+Ziyi Luo